Why Skip Bayless Believes Kyle Kuzma Is Becoming Next Isaiah Thomas

 FS1’s Skip Bayless unleashed a wild take Thursday on “Undisputed,” claiming that Kyle Kuzma is turning into the next version of Thomas after the Lakers forward postulated that people were “underestimating” the young Lakers.

-That’s a stretch even for Bayless.
+That’s a stretch, even for Bayless.

 Kuzma was spectacular during his rookie season and surely will be a key piece of the Lakers’ core around James.
 Thomas was an oft-injured, defensive liability who never fit alongside the best player in the world.
 Kuzma is a young, talented stretch four who is the exact type of player that should thrive next to the King.